 |

-Implement the privacy by design methodology. |
+Implement privacy by design principles. |

-- Define and communicate privacy goals and objectives to guide privacy by design within an organization. - Document privacy requirements encompassing regulatory and organizational policies to ensure alignment with privacy by design principles. - Incorporate privacy considerations into the design process by understanding relevant quality attributes, such as predictability, manageability and disassociability. - Demonstrate how the principles of privacy risk are embedded into the design process. - Interpret high-level specifications and align them via low-level specifications with the privacy by design principles. |
+- Understand and apply the seven privacy by design principles. - Define and communicate privacy goals and objectives to guide privacy by design within an organization. - Interpret high-level specifications and align them via low-level specifications with the privacy by design principles. |

 Evaluate privacy risks in user experiences. |

-Privacy engineering |
+Privacy engineering and privacy governance |

 |